 Who died in the Bergen-Belsen concentration camp?

-The victims included all groups that were declared enemies by the Nazis and excluded from the National Socialist people's community (Volksgemeinschaft): Jews, Sinti & Roma, political dissidents, homosexuals, those defamed as "antisocials" or professional criminals, Jehovah's Witnesses, people deported from occupied countries for forced labour, former prisoners of war and others.
+The victims included individuals from all groups who had been declared enemies by the National Socialists and were excluded from the ‘people’s community’: Jews, Sinti and Roma, political dissidents, gay men and women, people stigmatized as ‘anti-social’ or ‘professional criminals’, Jehovah’s Witnesses, forced labourers deported from occupied countries, former POWs, and many more.

-The Schutzstaffel SS ("Protection Squadron") was responsible for the deaths of these men, women and children from all European countries.
-They tried to conceal their crimes by burning the dead or burying them in hastily dug pits.
-The Schutzstaffel SS ("Protection Squadron") also destroyed the prisoner registration system, which meant that transport lists, death overviews and individual prisoner records were irretrievably destroyed.
+The SS was responsible for the deaths of these men, women, and children from all over Europe.
+SS members tried to hide their crimes by burning the bodies of the dead or burying them in hastily dug pits.
+The SS also destroyed the camp registry, leading to the irrevocable loss of transport lists, lists of inmate deaths, and individual prisoner documents.

-Since 1990, the Bergen-Belsen Memorial has compiled a wealth of information on the prisoners of the Bergen-Belsen concentration camp from other sources.
-Despite intensive research, it has only been possible to find the names and details of around 11,500 of the dead.
-These names are published on a separate website as a digital book of the deaths.
-In addition to the names and - where known - cemeteries, the site also contains information on places of death and sources.
+Since 1990, the Bergen-Belsen Memorial has compiled extensive information about the prisoners in the Bergen-Belsen concentration camp from other sources.
+Despite this intensive research, the names and details of only around 11,500 victims have been found thus far.
+These names have been published on a special website in the form of a digital Book of the Dead.
+In addition to the names and the places of burial (if known), the site provides information about where the prisoners died and which source material exists.

-Due to the destruction of sources by the perpetrators, it will not be possible to reconstruct the names of all those who died in the Bergen-Belsen concentration camp.
-Nevertheless, the Book of the Dead is an expression of the endeavour to remember the names of all the dead.
-It is not complete.
+Because the perpetrators destroyed so many original documents, it will never be possible to determine the names of everyone who perished in the Bergen-Belsen concentration camp.
+Nonetheless, the Book of the Dead is an expression of the ongoing effort to remember the names of all the dead.
+The book is not yet finished.